Students and parents file lawsuit in college admissions scam asking for application fees back

 In addition, the suit targets eight universities named in the case: the University of Southern California, Stanford University, the University of San Diego, the University of Texas at Austin, Wake Forest University, Yale University, Georgetown University and UCLA.
 In the criminal case, these universities are considered to be the victims of the fraud conspiracy.

+“The students who filed the complaint didn’t receive what they paid for—to participate in an application process free of fraud,” David Cialkowski, one of the attorneys who filed the lawsuit, said in an email.

+“It’s a straightforward claim and a simple remedy.
+The students want their money back.
+They request that anyone who paid an application fee to any of the eight named universities but was denied admission gets their application fee returned.”

-Georgetown said it didn’t comment on pending litigation but said “it takes seriously the integrity of our admissions and is committed to a fair, holistic process whereby each application is carefully reviewed.
+Georgetown said it doesn’t comment on pending litigation but added the university “takes seriously the integrity of our admissions and is committed to a fair, holistic process whereby each application is carefully reviewed.
 We review all applicants without consideration of a family’s financial consideration or ability to pay,” according to a university representative.

+USC said in a statement that it is reviewing the lawsuit in detail.

+“The university is conducting a full review of the matter and continues to cooperate with the U.S. Justice Department’s investigation.
+We will take all necessary steps to safeguard the integrity of our admissions process and to ensure we conduct ourselves in a manner consistent with our values,” the university said.

 A similar lawsuit was filed in March shortly after the scam was made public.